ArdCarraigh/Blender_APX_Addon/README.md

  ## Limitations

+ - Cloth real-time simulation performs decently on small meshes, but might not offer suitable performances on dense meshes.
+It also only has rest edge length constraints, implementing shearing, bending and tether constraints would worsen the performances even further,
- - The addon leverages Blender's builtin simulations which are extremely far from PhysX simulation,
+ - The addon leverages Blender's builtin simulations (for hair and destruction assets) which are extremely far from PhysX simulation,
  - Blender freezes when importing some destruction assets.
 For some reason it fails at separating a mesh by selected vertices sometimes,
  - Destruction assets import is incomplete and export is non-existent at the moment.